CHME5137/DiscoverFunTimes/02-modules.md

     /usr/lib64/qt-3.3/bin:/opt/ibm/platform_mpi/bin:/shared/apps/lsf/9.1/linux2.6-glibc2.3-x86_64/etc:/shared/apps/lsf/9.1/linux2.6-glibc2.3-x86_64/bin:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/home/r.west/bin

-The `which` program is a helpful command that tells you which executable program will be run when you ask for a given program.
+The `which` program is a helpful command that tells you which executable program will be run when you ask for a given program. ie. which is the first directory in your `$PATH` that contains an executable with the requested name.
 For example:

     $ which python
     /usr/bin/python